pavlo/mongoid-dynamic-clients/README.md

+# THE WORK IS IN PROGRESS, THE CODE IS NOT STABLE YET

+It is under a heavy development, expected delivery date is July 14th, 2017.

 # Mongoid::DynamicClients

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/mongoid/dynamic_clients`.
 To experiment with that code, run `bin/console` for an interactive prompt.